KyleCaulkins/Election_Analysis/README.md

   ![PYCandidate_Breakdown1](/Analysis/py_candidate_breakdown.png)

+  The candidate breakdown is performed in a very similar way as the county breakdown.
+An *if not in* statement and a *for* loop are used to add candidate names, tally votes, and   to calculate percent of the total vote.

 * Winning Candidate

   ![Winning_Candidate](/Analysis/winning_candidate.png)

   ![PYWinning_Candidate](/Analysis/py_winning_candidate.png)

--How many votes were cast in this congressional election?
--Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
--Which county had the largest number of votes?
--Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
--Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+  The winning candidate is calculated in a very similar way as the county with the largest voter turnout.
+An *if and* statement is used to determine the candidate with the         highest vote count.

 ## Election Audit Summary